thwill1000/mmbasic-gamemite/README.md

 ## Copyright and Acknowledgements

-GameMite hardware © 2023 Thomas Hugo Williams (@thwill):
+Game★Mite hardware © 2023 Thomas Hugo Williams (@thwill):
  * Original concept and prototype by Thomas Hugo Williams based on the “PicoMite Backpack” by Mick Ames (@Mixtel90).
  * PCB designed by Mick Gulovsen (@bigmik) hindered by Thomas Hugo Williams and Bill McKinley (@Turbo46).
  * Published under the CC BY 4.0 license.
  * https://www.sockpuppetstudios.com

-GameMite MMBasic program suite by Thomas Hugo Williams and friends:
+Game★Mite MMBasic program suite by Thomas Hugo Williams and friends:
  * See individual programs for copyright and licensing specifics.

-GameMite User Manual © 2023 Thomas Hugo Williams, Mick Gulovsen and Bill McKinley
+Game★Mite User Manual © 2023 Thomas Hugo Williams, Mick Gulovsen and Bill McKinley
  * Published under the CC BY 4.0 license.
  * The instructions for loading the firmware and attaching a terminal emulator were adapted with permission from the PicoMite User Manual: https://geoffg.net/Downloads/picomite/PicoMite_User_Manual.pdf.